 I can’t believe 2015 is already over.
 This year has gone by SO fast!
-As promised, here’s a short recap of highlights for y’all.
+As promised, here’s a short recap of my highlights as a fashion blogger and musician.
 I’m sorry I wasn’t more thorough – I was on a time crunch because I had a ton of errands to run.
 I hope you guys still love me!

 1. Becoming a Strathmore Artist-in-Residence.

 |Photographer: Jonathan Timmes|

 Strathmore’s an amazing arts organization based in the DMV – they sponsor and host a ton of concerts, bringing in huge artists from all genres.
 It’s a true honor to be one of the chosen 6 AIRs!
 I’ve already learned so much – their bi-weekly seminars have been so helpful and informative – and I’ve met some truly incredible musicians and mentors!
 I even had the opportunity to dabble in some jazz, ha.
 I’m really looking forward to upcoming improv lessons with the wonderful Dan Roberts.
 For those of you in the area, I’m being featured in May!
 For info on concerts and whatnot, clicky HERE.
 Also, if you’d like to see more pics from my shoot with Jonathan Timmes, clicky HERE.

 I was super excited to reach this milestone because instagram is by far my favorite social media platform.
 Thanks to you guys, I was able to to smash my original goal.
 I wanted to hit 50k by the end of December, but I built my following up to 55.2k+!
 I really can’t thank you guys enough.
 I promise to work even harder in 2016.

 3. Finishing my degree recitals + passing Peabody’s piano lit exam.